mathsammath/Samuel-Dick-2504-2023-PROJECT1/README.md

 # 2504_2022_project1 - Polynomial Factorization

-<span style="color:red">Warning - as of 31/8/2021 we are still making changes to this repo - so please do not mirror yet for working on the project.</span>.
+**Warning - as of 31/8/2021 we are still making changes to this repo - so please do not mirror yet for working on the project.**

 This project implements polynomial arithmetic and polynomial factorization for polynomials with integer coefficients.